The ‘object’ Base Class in .NET

 Console.WriteLine(person.GetType()); // Output: Person

-Console.WriteLine(person.GetHashCode()); // Output: [HashCode of the person object]
+Console.WriteLine(person.GetHashCode()); // Output: HashCode of the object

 object obj = new Person() { Name = "Bob" };